 Caring for the Pediatric Patient in Shock

-- Focuses on recognition and differentiation of obstructive, cardiogenic, hypovolemic and distributive shock
+- Recognize and differentiate obstructive, cardiogenic, hypovolemic and distributive shock.

-- Identifies the various factors that make the newborn infant susceptible to infection.
+- Identify factors that make the newborn infant more susceptible to infection.

-- Outlines the current standards of care in the management of neonatal sepsis, including treatment for congenital infections.
+- Outline the current standards of care in the management of neonatal sepsis, including common broad-spectrum antimicrobial agents used in the treatment of neonatal infections.

 Gain access to these courses today